Ana Mariella Bacigalupo: Reviews

-The effects of state violence on Mapuche spritualism
+The effects of state violence on Mapuche spiritualism

 Bacigalupo explores the intersection of Chilean state violence upon indigenous Mapuche, the emergence of spirit cults around deceased Mapuche victims, and localized history-making and ethnic politics.
 She analyzes the Mapuche belief that the spirits of victims are partially perceptible beings trapped between life and death in the specific places where their bodies were killed.
 While memory studies and national commemoration focus on pastness and the celebration of individual martyrs, the undead represent the collective trauma of all Mapuche killed at different times in one place.
 They are agents who create an alternative localized history, not simply remembering suffering but acting upon past events to reshape them in the present.
 Bacigalupo shows how the undead play central roles in local cosmopolitics—combining spiritual, ecological, social, and political factors with realpolitik to counter state violence, seek revenge, subvert state projects, and demand justice.
 Alternatively, she shows how Mapuche conceive of the undead as heroes who sacrificed themselves for the benefit of the community and who seek avenues for healing and interethnic dialogue—thereby enabling a better future.